Pabst Blue Ribbon

 Over 50,000 beers were purchased and served during the two week lifespan of the platform.

-The brand turned 175 last year, so we created a Facebook AR lens
+When the brand turned 175 years old we created a Facebook AR lens

 that allowed fans to turn any Pabst into a can from the past 175 years.

 The PBR 99 Pack

 We promoted their 99-pack on social.
 Where we posted 99 pictures of a Pabst beer in the Instagram Stories to show people exactly how many beers they'd get (the maximum story posts for 1 day is 100, so it worked out pretty perfect).